chenyanb/coursera/readMe.md

-This repository including my homework in coursera`
+This repository including my weekwork in coursera`

+courser algorithm weekwork including partI and partII.